gridAditya/PoseEstimation-Activity-Classification/Readme.md

 ```bash
 pip install -r requirements.txt
 ```
-For running the API in "Project2_V_1.7_Api", since we have implemented our own custom frontend and database with MongoDb, we have to install the MongoDb and run it, so follow the below steps:
+For running **the API in "Project2_V_1.7_Api"**, since we have implemented our own custom frontend and database with MongoDb, we have to install the MongoDb and run it, so follow the below steps:
 ```bash
 1: First install homeBrew:
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"